napari/napari/docs/plugins/npe2_getting_started.md

 `npe2` as soon as possible.
 ```

-This guide will walk you through the steps required to write an `npe2`-style
+This guide will walk you through the steps required to write a napari plugin
-napari plugin from scratch.
+from scratch.

 At the end of this guide, you will have a working plugin that can be installed
 with `pip` and autodetected by napari.